-If you have any questions about this report or concerning your water utility, please contact Wrangell City Hall at 907-874-2381.
-We want our customers to be informed about their water utility.
-If you want to learn more, please attend our regularly scheduled assembly meetings.
-They are typically held on the second and fourth Tuesday of each month at City Hall.
+If you have any questions about this report or concerning your water utility, please contact Wrangell City Hall at 874 ¿ 2381.
+We want our valued customers to be informed about their water utility.
+If you want to learn more, please attend any of our regularly scheduled council meetings.
+They are held on the 2nd and 4th Tuesday of the month at City Hall.